The Idiot (album): Background

 From the late 1960s to the early 1970s, Iggy Pop was the frontman of the proto-punk band the Stooges.
 He became known for his wild on-stage behavior and helped garner a cult following for the band.
-During their tenure, the band had little commercial success and all members, including Pop, suffered from drug addictions.
+During their tenure, the band had little commercial success and almost all members, including Pop, suffered from drug addictions.
 In 1971, Pop met musician David Bowie and the two became friends.
 Bowie was hired to mix the band's 1973 album Raw Power.
 Soon after its release, the band broke up in 1974 because of infighting, lack of major label support, and Pop's drug addiction, causing Pop and Bowie to stop collaborating.
 After the break-up, Pop recorded tracks with fellow Stooges member James Williamson, but these were not released until 1977 (as Kill City, credited jointly to Pop and Williamson).
 Pop tried to establish himself as a solo artist and auditioned to join other bands such as the Doors and Kiss, but these ventures were unsuccessful.
 Realizing his heroin addiction was destroying him, Pop checked himself into the Neuropsychiatric Institute at the University of California in Los Angeles for help to get sober; Bowie was one of Pop's few visitors during his stay.
 Pop recalled: "Nobody else came ... not even my so-called friends in LA.
 But David came."
 Pop and Bowie reunited in mid-1975 and attempted to record a few tracks, but both men were deep into their drug addictions, so the sessions were mostly unproductive.
-Regarding the collapse of the sessions, Bowie commented, "He'll never make it to the recording studios in time.
+Bowie commented, "He'll never make it to the recording studios in time.
 Iggy's doomed."

 Pop's stints in rehab in 1974 and 1976 were unsuccessful, and Bowie's biographer, Thomas Jerome Seabrook, described Pop as reaching his "lowest point" in 1976.
 Knowing he had to become sober, Pop accepted an invitation to join Bowie on his 1976 Isolar Tour.
 By this point, Bowie also wanted to rid himself of his drug addiction.
 During the tour, Pop was impressed with Bowie's work ethic, later stating that he learned all of his self-help techniques through Bowie on the tour.
 There were further talks of Pop recording a solo album with Bowie as producer.
-Bowie and guitarist Carlos Alomar had written a new song, titled "Sister Midnight", and offered it to Pop; Bowie occasionally performed it live on the tour.
-Towards the end of the tour, both Bowie and Pop knew they wanted to avoid the drug culture of Los Angeles, and decided to move to Europe.
+Bowie and the guitarist Carlos Alomar had written a new song, "Sister Midnight", and offered it to Pop; Bowie occasionally performed it live on the tour.
+Toward the end of the tour, both Bowie and Pop knew they wanted to avoid the drug culture of Los Angeles, and decided to move to Europe.
 At its conclusion, Bowie was initially keen to produce "Sister Midnight" in Munich, Germany, for release as a single.
 After visiting the Château d'Hérouville in Hérouville, France, the same place Bowie recorded his 1973 album Pin Ups, he instead decided to produce an entire album for Pop there.
 Bowie booked two months of studio time at the château for later in the summer of 1976.